 Accreditation Council for Pharmacy Education (ACPE)

-Larkin Health Sciences Institute (LHSI) College of Pharmacy’s Doctor of Pharmacy (PharmD) program was granted Precandidate status by the Accreditation Council for Pharmacy Education (ACPE) on June 24, 2016.
+Larkin University (LU) College of Pharmacy’s Doctor of Pharmacy (PharmD) program was granted Candidate status by the Accreditation Council for Pharmacy Education (ACPE) on June 24, 2016.
 The ACPE accredits Doctor of Pharmacy programs offered by Colleges and Schools of Pharmacy in the United States and selected non-US sites.
 For a Doctor of Pharmacy program offered by a new College or School of Pharmacy, ACPE accreditation generally involves three steps: Precandidate status, Candidate status, and Accredited status.
-Precandidate status denotes a developmental program that is expected to mature in accord with stated plans and within a defined time period.
-Precandidate status is awarded to a new program of a College or School of Pharmacy that has not yet enrolled students in the professional program and authorizes the school to admit its first class.

 This accreditation status is defined as, Candidate Status: Once students have enrolled in a new program, but the program has not had a graduating class, the program may be granted Candidate status.
 The granting of Candidate status denotes a developmental program that is expected to mature in accord with stated plans and within a defined time period.
 Reasonable assurances are expected to be provided that the program may become accredited as programmatic experiences are gained, generally, by the time the first class has graduated.
 Graduates of a class designated as having Candidate status have the same rights and privileges as graduates of an accredited program